Govind-619/ReadSphere/README.md

 ---

-## Recent Upgrades (as of April 2025)
+## Recent Upgrades (as of May 2025)

 - **Checkout Flow:**
-  - Implemented `/checkout` endpoints:
-    - `POST /checkout` (Place Order): Validates address and cart, calculates subtotal, discounts, tax, and final total.
-Creates an order and order items, reduces book stock, and clears the cart.
-Returns full order details.
-    - `GET /checkout` (Get Checkout Summary): Returns cart summary with per-item and total calculations (subtotal, discount, tax, final total).
-  - Checkout logic matches cart/wishlist conventions and supports Cash on Delivery.
+  - `/checkout` endpoints for summary and order placement (Cash on Delivery supported).
+  - Full validation, subtotal/discount/tax/final total calculations, and stock management.
 - **Order Models:**
-  - Added `Order` and `OrderItem` models to manage order data and items.
+  - `Order` and `OrderItem` models for robust order tracking.
 - **Cart/Wishlist Integration:**
-  - Cart and wishlist logic unified for consistent user experience.
+  - Unified logic for cart and wishlist, consistent user experience.
 - **Stock Management:**
-  - Placing an order reduces book stock.
-Cancelling/restocking updates inventory accordingly.
+  - Automatic inventory adjustment on order/return/cancel.
+- **Wishlist Management:**
+  - Users can add, view, and remove books from their wishlist.
+Wishlist automatically syncs with cart actions.
+- **Admin Sales Report Export:**
+  - Admin can export sales reports as Excel or PDF, including analytics (top/bottom 5 products, top customers, financials, customer insights, order status summary).
+- **Offer Management:**
+  - Admin can create, list, update, and delete product and category offers.
+Deleting a non-existent offer returns a RESTful 404 error with an error message.
+- **Improved Error Handling:**
+  - All offer deletion endpoints now return 404 with descriptive error messages if the offer does not exist, improving RESTful API correctness and user feedback.

 ---